madhuakula/kubernetes-goat/guide/src/scenarios/scenario-13.md

 ![Scenario 13 kubectl top](images/sc-13-3.png)

-> This attack may not work in some cases like autoscaling, resources restrictions, etc.
+> This attack may not work in some cases like autoscaling, resource restrictions, etc.

 ## Miscellaneous